jforget/raku-Date-Calendar-MayaAztec/README.md

 NAME
 ====

-Date::Calendar::MayaAztec - conversions from/to the Maya calendar and conversions to the Aztec calendar
+Date::Calendar::MayaAztec - conversions from / to the Maya calendar and from / to the Aztec calendar

 SYNOPSIS
 ========